jerydam/BallotBridge/readme.md

 - **JavaScript:** The primary language for front-end functionality and interaction.
 - **Tailwind CSS:** A CSS framework to design the front-end in a responsive and flexible way.
 - **Twilo API:** An API using for phone number verification

+*Note: In subsequent upgrades of the product and overall user experience, ZK technology will be integrated.
+The Twilio SMS API and NIN API will as well be implemented properly.*

 ### **Deployment Link:**
 [smartcontract](https://sepolia-blockscout.lisk.com/address/0xee6d93ae79710c78fa3149c915b3819a30d629a8)